bruceravel/demeter/documentation/Athena/hephaestus.rst

 absorption edge.

 The purpose of this tool is to aid in identifying emission lines observed during measurements.
-To search the list, enter an energy in the text box on the right and click search (or hit return).
+To search the list, enter an energy in the text box on the right and click :button:`Search,light` (or hit :button:`Return`).
 The list will be recentered around that energy.
 Hopefully this will help you identify the mysterious line in your fluorescence data!

 .. _fig-hephlinefinder: